aprildfitness

 Chronic disease develops when unfavorable biological conditions persist over time.

-Research shows that dietary patterns high in animal products and low in fiber are associated with increased risk markers such as elevated LDL cholesterol, reduced insulin sensitivity, higher inflammatory biomarkers, and less favorable gut microbiome composition.
+Research shows that dietary patterns high in animal products and low in fiber are consistently associated with elevated LDL cholesterol, reduced insulin sensitivity, increased inflammatory biomarkers, unfavorable gut microbiome composition, and other biological conditions linked to chronic disease development.

-Animal protein intake is associated with higher circulating levels of insulin-like growth factor-1 (IGF-1).
-Elevated IGF-1 has been associated in epidemiological research with increased risk of several cancers.
+Higher intake of animal protein is associated with elevated circulating insulin-like growth factor-1 (IGF-1), a growth-signaling hormone linked in epidemiological research to increased risk of several cancers.
 Growth pathways such as mTOR respond to amino acid intake and regulate cellular growth and metabolism.

 Clinical trials of plant-based interventions have demonstrated improvements in cardiometabolic health, and in some cases have shown regression of coronary artery disease and improved glycemic control in individuals with type 2 diabetes.